The Screen Industry Workers Act 2022 (SIWA) came into legal force and effect at the end of December 2022.

 What does that mean for producers?

 Producers must ensure all NEW individual contracts have the following mandatory terms.
-Existing contracts have 12 months to reflect the changes.
+Existing contracts had until December 2023 to reflect these changes.

 - Employment status of screen production workers (the Bill will only cover certain contractors in the screen industry, and will not affect employees in the screen industry)